Talk to Us

 Our Services

 Looking for a reliable personal injury lawyer in Hamilton or Brantford?
 Look no further than Flaherty Sloan Hatfield!
 We focus solely on personal injury and insurance claims, and our team of experienced lawyers has appeared in every Court in Ontario.
-Whether you need an accident benefits lawyer, a wrongful death lawyer, or simply a personal injury expert, we've got you covered.
+Whether you need an accident benefits lawyer, a wrongful death lawyer, a slip and fall lawyer, or simply a personal injury expert, we've got you covered.
 Contact us today to learn more about our comprehensive range of services such as:

 Our Services